Thermal properties of charge noise sources: Introduction

+Because of its simplicity and unmatched charge sensitivity, the SET is an ideal tool to study the fundamentals of charge transport and noise\cite{Xue2009, Ubbelohde2012, Bylander2005}, and its structural similarity to superconducting qubits and metrological devices means that knowledge gained from the SET can be carried over to these and other devices.
+The SET consists of a small metallic island connected via tunnel junctions to source and drain electrodes [Fig.\,\ref{device_and_spectra_and_biaspoints}(a)].
+Its current-voltage ($I$-$V$) characteristic [Fig.\,\ref{device_and_spectra_and_biaspoints}(b)] depends strongly on the charge induced on the island by externally applied electric fields or charges moving in its surroundings, and this response is periodic in the electron charge $e$ [Fig.\,\ref{device_and_spectra_and_biaspoints}(b), inset].

+The electrons moving through the SET deposit energy on the island in proportion to the bias voltage $V_b$.
+To a good approximation, the power dissipated on the SET island is $P_{SET} = V_b I_{SET}/2$, and in a metallic SET this power is generally assumed to be dissipated rapidly into the electron gas.
+At low temperatures, the thermal coupling between the SET electrons and the phonons of the substrate is weak, and the temperature of the electron gas can be elevated significantly above that of the phonons\cite{Kautz1993}.
+The effect of this on the charge noise is discussed further below.

+Several authors have found that the charge noise measured in SETs decreases as the temperature is lowered, saturating to a constant level at low temperature \cite{Song1995, Li2007, Henning1999, Krupenin2000, Kenyon2000, Astafiev2006}.
+This saturation has been attributed to self-heating of the SET but, since there is no obvious model for thermalization between the TLFs and the SET electron gas, the issue remains open.

+The influence of SET bias parameters on charge noise has also been studied \cite{Wolf1997, Henning1999, Krupenin2000}, and while it is clear that the charge noise increases with SET bias, no quantitative conclusions have been drawn.
+This is largely due to the small range of useful bias voltages in SETs with modest charging energy, and the tendency of noise data to suffer from scattering and drift.

-In this Letter, we present three experiments on charge noise in SETs.
-Using SETs with relatively high charging energy and recording an extensive amount of data, we can clearly resolve the dependence of the charge noise on both refrigerator temperature, $T_0$, and SET bias parameters.
-Our results demonstrate that charge noise scales with temperature, and that the saturation of the noise at low temperature is predominantly due to power dissipation in the electron gas of the SET island.
-Furthermore, we determine the temperature of the TLF ensemble, and find that it is thermally coupled to the electrons in the SET more strongly than to the phonons in the substrate.
-These two results imply that the TLFs are situated at the interface between the SET island and the substrate and/or the interface between the island and its native surface oxide.
+Here, we present three experiments on charge noise in SETs.
+Using SETs with relatively high charging energy and recording an extensive amount of data, we can clearly resolve the dependence of the noise on both refrigerator temperature, $T_0$, and SET bias parameters.
+Our results demonstrate that the TLFs predominantly thermalize with the electron gas of the SET, rather than by a roundabout route through the substrate phonons.
+At high $T_0$, the SET electrons (and hence the TLFs) are thermalized with the refrigerator temperature, so that the charge noise scales proportionally with $T_0$.
+For low $T_0$, self heating brings the SET electrons to a temperature $T_e > T_0$, which causes the charge noise to saturate as $T_0$ is decreased.
+This is expected if the TLFs are occupied by electrons tunneling from the SET metal, but not for conventional double-well TLFs located entirely outside the SET.
+Thus, our data point to a scenario where the noise is dominated by single-well TLFs close to the SET junctions.